Turbo Takeaways

 Risk of Overspending

-One of the biggest risks of BNPL is that borrowers tend to overspend and purchase things they wouldn’t be able to afford if they were to pay for it upfront.
+One of the biggest risks of BNPL is that borrowers tend to overspend and purchase items they wouldn’t be able to afford if they were to pay for them upfront.
 This can lead to a lot of debt through online shopping, which can quickly become difficult to manage.

 BNPL plans are designed to encourage more borrowing, and users may end up taking out several loans in a short duration.
 With so many monthly payments, you may find yourself living paycheck to paycheck.

 If you take out too many BNPL loans at once, you may accumulate more debt than you’re able to pay.
 This can lead to financial stress and negative impacts on your credit score.
-Also, If your debt is turned over to a collection agency, you may receive calls pressuring you for repayments.
+Additionally, if your debt is turned over to a collection agency, you may receive calls pressuring you for repayment.

 How To Minimize Buy Now Pay Later Risks